simondotm/nx-firebase/packages/nx-firebase/README.md

 A plugin for [Nx](https://nx.dev) >= 12.1.1 that provides support for Firebase projects in an Nx monorepo workspace.

-**This project has been renamed from `@simondotm/nxfirebase` to `@simondotm/nx-firebase`**

 See [CHANGELOG](https://github.com/simondotm/nx-firebase/blob/main/CHANGELOG.md) for more details.

 ## Overview

-Nx provides a great way to manage monorepo workflows, however if you have a development setup where your Nx workspace uses one or more Firebase projects that use different combinations and configurations of Firebase features such as _hosting_, _storage_, _database rules/indexes_, and _functions_, then some extra tooling is necessary in order to maintain a familiar Firebase workflow within your monorepo.
+Nx provides a great way to manage monorepo workflows and this plugin helps to integrate Firebase projects with Nx.

 This plugin aims to help with this by:

 1. Enabling & promoting use of shared Typescript code libraries within Firebase functions
 2. Retaining a familiar usage of all Firebase features in a way that feels integrated with Nx workflow
 3. Requiring minimal friction/setup for configuration of an Nx workspace in order to be productive with development, building & deployment of Firebase projects
+4. Supporting multiple firebase projects within an Nx workspace

 # Quick Start